PortsMaster/PortMaster-Website/content/markdown/docker.markdown

 # Docker PM images

-The docker file and supporting images is aimed at help support compiling games to use with Portmaster as per the [PM Build Guide](https://portmaster.games/build-environments.html)
+The docker file and supporting images are aimed at helping to support compiling ports to use with Portmaster as per the [PM Build Guide](https://portmaster.games/build-environments.html)

 ## How to use the image